paolodragone/pymzn/docs/source/index.rst

 =====

 Welcome to the documentation of the PyMzn project.

-PyMzn is a Python library that wraps and enhances the MiniZinc tools for CSP modelling and solving.
+PyMzn is a Python library that wraps and enhances the `MiniZinc <http://minzinc.org>`__ tools for CSP modelling and solving.
+It is built on top of the libminizinc library (version 2.0) and provides a number of off-the-shelf functions to readily solve problems encoded in MiniZinc and parse the solutions into Python objects.

 `GitHub repository <https://github.com/paolodragone/pymzn>`__